College for Creative Studies: Interior Design

 “New York was intimidating to me at first,” admitted Mowry Robinson.
 “I was only able to move to NYC because of a summer internship.
 Then, for about a year or so, I jumped from job to job before I landed my position at Spin.
 It was through my internships that I learned how to give spaces a modern, contemporary look, and through them I became familiar with the names and brands being used in the industry.
 These experiences instilled a spirit of competitiveness in me.
 In a city that thrives on competition, that was most helpful.”

-But fiber design techniques weren’t the only lessons the designer learned at CCS.
-While serving as the president of the College’s student chapter of American Society of Interior Designers (ASID), Mowry studied trends in the profession and practices in the industry.
+While serving as the president of CCS’s student chapter of American Society of Interior Designers (ASID), Mowry Robinson studied trends in the profession and practices in the industry.
 Her instructors, all working professionals, taught her how to cultivate creativity and rise above the competition—essential knowledge for all emerging artists and designers.

-“There was a time when I wasn’t sure where to look for inspiration; I wasn’t sure if this career was for me,” said Mowry.
-“But instructors like Sandra Sabbagh taught me to look inside to find my distinct style and I realized that I was very much at home in this career.
+“There was a time when I wasn’t sure where to look for inspiration; I wasn’t sure if this career was for me,” admitted Mowry Robinson.
+“But instructors like Sandra Olave taught me to look inside to find my distinct style, and I realized that I was very much at home in this career.”

 About two years ago, Mowry Robinson started designing and self-publishing her own knitting patterns on Ravelry.
 This grew out of her love (obsession, really) for knitting, which she acquired while minoring in fiber design.
 Now, she is the owner and pattern designer for Knit Graffiti.